 MSA Program Objectives and Goals

 Clinical Practicum Objectives

-Upon completion of the coursework, the student is expected to:
+Upon completion of the coursework, the Master of Science in Anesthesia student is expected to:

 - Complete preoperative evaluation and patient assessment.

 - Select, prepare, organize and care for equipment.

 - Induce patient using anesthesia.